A Monster Timeline of

 novel.
 It was nominated for several Academy Awards, and is now in

 Library of Congress National Film Registry.
 Forrest J Ackerman

-one of the model Martian spacecraft.
+one of the model Martian spacecraft used in the film.

 1954: The Creature from the Black Lagoon